 In the example below I have compared a wine merchant's website with a competitor's.

 If you have a website that contains a lot of landing pages with well-written and descriptive content for all your services and/or products - well, then you can immediately start SEO.
 However, few people have that.

 There's one thing you're allowed to steal with - and that's your eyes.
 Explore the websites that are on the first page for your keyword and see how comprehensive their texts are.
 Are there 2000 words on the landing pages?
 Well, then it most likely needs to have the same.

 In addition, it's important to optimise keywords on the pages where it makes the most sense - and mixing too many topics and keywords is rarely a good tactic.
 Let's use the dentist example again.
 Google is all about user-friendliness, and it's not clear to the user if they have to read about teeth straightening on the same page where you find information about tooth removal.

-You should always bear in mind that if YOU are in doubt whether it makes sense, then Google certainly will be too.
-Later in the guide, you'll find more information on how to write good SEO copy.
+Always bear in mind that if YOU are in doubt about whether it makes sense, Google will certainly be too.
+Later in the guide you will find more information on how to write good SEO texts.

 The goal of search engine optimisation is visibility, which should ultimately lead to more sales or enquiries through your website.
 That's why it's a good idea to set up proper tracking of visitors, referrals, sales, newsletter sign-ups and other key metrics that can tell you about the return on your SEO efforts.